-- 4.12.28 Permission for the use of an amanuensis will normally be given only to candidates sitting the examination at Maryvale. - 4.12.29 The candidate will be set up in a room separate to the other examinations and may be given an additional time allowance, by the agreement of the Assessment and Examinations Committee. - 4.12.30 If permission is given for the use of an amanuensis at a centre other than Maryvale, there must be present, in addition to the amanuensis, an independent invigilator, who must have been approved by the Institute and whose remuneration will be charged to the student at a rate to be decided by the Finance Controller of the Institute. - 4.12.31 When taking dictation from the student the amanuensis is to write exactly what is dictated, including punctuation. - 4.12.32 An amanuensis may not speak, except to ask the candidate for confirmation of what was said. - 4.12.33 An amanuensis should not, through writing, gestures or by any other means; give factual help, offer suggestions, or give advice on how to organise responses.

-- 4.12.34 Candidates using an amanuensis will be allowed to take a drink into the examination room. - 4.12.35 Candidates are advised to check the answer sheets before handing them in.
+- 5.15.27 The candidate will be set up in a room separate to the other examinations and may be given an additional time allowance, by the agreement of the Examinations Administration Committee. - 5.15.28 If permission is given for the use of an amanuensis at a centre other than Maryvale, there must be present, in addition to the amanuensis, an independent invigilator, who must have been approved by the Institute. - 5.15.29 When taking dictation from the student the amanuensis is to write exactly what is dictated, including punctuation. - 5.15.30 An amanuensis may not speak, except to ask the candidate for confirmation of what was said. - 5.15.31 An amanuensis should not, through writing, gestures or by any other means; give factual help, offer suggestions, or give advice on how to organise responses. - 5.15.32 Candidates using an amanuensis will be allowed to take a drink into the examination room; plain water in a clear vessel. - 5.15.33 Candidates are advised to check the answer sheets before handing them in.
 This must be done within the examination time allowance.